Subscribe to my Newsletter

 Fortunately, the entire market is neatly divided by industry, so if you’re looking for specifics like vintage clothes, art, soaps or something, you’ll know right where to go.
 Of course, you can also eat here – there is one street food stand after another on the outer sides.

-➜ Check out the Thailand blog for more tips & tricks for your trip to the land of smiles!
+You can find even more tips & tricks for your trip to Thailand in the Thailand blog!

 There are also some bars, such as Viva 8, where you can enjoy a live DJ and show cooking.